-If a player tees off from the wrong tee belonging to the right hole (e.g. men starting from the female tee) or tees off from a tee belonging to any other hole, they must correct their error - restart from the right tee - and add +1 penalty to the correct hole's score, regardless of the number of wrong shots done.
-If they fail to correct, by finishing the offending hole, they shall score Par + 10 in that hole.
+If a player tees off from the wrong tee belonging to the right hole (e.g. men starting from the female tee) or tees off from a tee belonging to any other hole, they must correct their error-restart from the right tee-and add +1 penalty to the correct hole's score, regardless of the number of wrong shots done.
+If they fail to correct, by finishing the offending hole, players are disqualified.